 - Details of any disciplinary or grievance procedures in which you have been involved, including any warnings issued to you and related correspondence;

 - Assessments of your performance, including appraisals, performance reviews and ratings, training you have participated in, performance improvement plans and related correspondence;

 - Information about medical or health conditions, including whether or not you have a disability for which the organisation needs to make reasonable adjustments;

-Equal opportunities monitoring information, including information about your ethnic origin, sexual orientation, health and religion or belief (it will be your choice whether or not to provide this information at the point of contact).
+- Equal opportunities monitoring, including information about ethnic origin, sexual orientation, health, and religion or belief (it is your choice whether to give this information)

 Why the organisation processes personal data